JFMnrke/Chronicle/CAPABILITIES.md

 It does not judge the past or attempt to restore a dead plan.
 It helps create the next viable route.

 Core Principle

+Redirect reshapes the project so it can realistically fit within the user's available attention.

 Things change.
 Chronicle recalculates without punishment.